 But even a situation where somebody manages to corrupt more than 50% of the trusted nodes is not really a problem because it is possible to edit the list and ignore the attack.
 This renders the network virtually unattackable.
 Since IOTA uses a data structure that votes on every single transaction individually it is even possible to revert individual decisions without affecting other transactions (if there is a social consensus that this should be done).

 This is a very powerful concept because it weakens the cold hearted code is law principles to a code is law with social supervision.

 Imagine a smart contract being hacked that manages the retirement funds of a whole country.
 With IOTA and a trust based model, the society as a whole could decide to just issue a 2nd spend of the same funds back to the smart contract and then everybody just approves this spend instead.
 All of the other transactions are completely unaffected by this.

 It is reasonable to assume, that the community would maintain a list of collectively trusted entities (like companies, governments and so on) so that even node operators that do not want to put to much effort into maintaining this list could conveniently setup a node.

 If we want to build a system that uses real world trust then I believe that such a subjectively maintained list of other self-proclaimed decentralized identities is the simplest and most straight forward way to model the trust network in an open and permissionless way.

 We have discussed a “new” form of sybil protection that uses trust into real world identities against potential attackers.

 By making this unconventional step we not only create a network with superior properties but we also create a powerful tool for society to manage their financial truth in times of disaster and make the digital world a natural extension of the real one.

-PS: I am not entirely sure how I will structure the remaining content and it might take a few days until I’ve had the time to write the next part but I will try my best, to at least introduce the relevant parts that are necessary to understand our vision.
+PS: I am not entirely sure how I will structure the remaining content and it might take a bit of time until I’ve had the time to write the next part but I will try my best, to at least introduce the relevant parts that are necessary to understand our vision.